GaloisInc/AMIDOL/docs/Milestone-2/AMIDOL_Milestone-2.md

 #### Data

-: For these models we will be working with the WHO/NREVSS (World Health Organization/National Respiratory and Enteric Virus Surveillance System) data sets at the resolution of Department of Human and Health Services designated regions.
+: For these models we have worked with the WHO/NREVSS (World Health Organization/National Respiratory and Enteric Virus Surveillance System) data sets at the resolution of Department of Human and Health Services designated regions.